-Getting Started with Eclipse Luna
+Getting Started with Eclipse IDE

-Alternatively, use the Help -> Eclipse Marketplace… menu and search for Kotlin plugin:
+Alternatively, open the Help | Eclipse Marketplace… menu and search for Kotlin Plugin for Eclipse:

 A more old-fashioned way is using an update site directly:

-Select File -> New -> Kotlin Project to proceed.
+Select File | New | Kotlin Project.

-The easiest way to run the application is to do a right-click somewhere in the main file and select Run As -> Kotlin Application
+To run the application, right-click somewhere in the main file and select Run As | Kotlin Application.